ovinc/drapo/DOCUMENTATION.md

 Cursor appearance can also be changed by specific key strokes:
 - space bar to toggle visibility (on/off)
-- shift + up/down arrows: increase or decrease width (linewidth)
+- Alt + up/down arrows: increase or decrease width (linewidth)
-- shift + left/right arrows: cycle through different cursor colors
+- Alt + left/right arrows: cycle through different cursor colors

 The cursor can also leave marks and/or record click positions if there is a click with a specific button (by default, left mouse button).
 Clicks can